 The speaker begins the sonnet by utilizing the first grouping of four lines to describe the way the rich and noble lords of England are reacting to an impending battle with France.
 They are not mentally or physically prepared for a fight in their own homeland.
 They are filled with “apprehension and despair” so much so that they poison the world with it when they breathe.

-In the final set of lines, a concluding sestet, the speaker declares his own hopes, and those of his followers.
-He is of the mind that if the French do come, riches will be no defence.
+In the final set of lines, a concluding sestet, the speaker declares his own hopes and those of his followers.
+He is of the mind that if the French does come, riches will be no defense.
 The nobles will have nothing but fear, while the working men and women have the value of their interior virtue to fall back upon.

 These times strike monied worldlings with dismay: